DeisData/unix-shell/session-1.md

 - **File System**: The part of the operating system responsible for managing files and directories
   - **Files** hold information
   - **Directories** (or **folders**) hhold files or other directories.
 Thinks of them like _places_.
 - **Current working directory** is the place where you are in the file system when you are using the shell.
 - **Root directory** is the top directory that holds everything else.
 It is refered to by a slash `/` on its own.
 This is the leading slash in other directory paths, for example `/Users/claire/`
+- **Hidden files and directories** start with `.` like `.bash_profile`.
+They are usually configuration settings and are hidden to prevent cluttering the terminal with a standard `ls` command.
+Add the `-a` option see hidden files.
+-
 ## Commands of the day:
 - `ls`: listing.
 This command will list the contents of the current directory
   - `-F` option (switch or flag) tells ls to classify the output by adding a marker to file and directory names to indicate what they are.